TRIPURA RAHASYA

 41. I grant boons to those who worship Me.
 There is

-no one besides Me worthy of worship or capable of fulfilling
+no one besides Me worthy of worship or capable of

 all desires.

-[Commentary: All deities who receive worship and all
+All deities who receive worship and all

 conceptions of God are My manifestations, because I am